 ZURICH | Best Places to Visit in Switzerland Tour

-Switzerland's capital, Zurich, will almost certainly be the starting point for many people visiting the country.
+Switzerland’s capital, Zurich, will almost certainly be the starting point for many people visiting the country.
 With many European and worldwide flight connections, including the USA and China, Zurich airport is a truly global hub.
 The city itself is relatively modest in size compared to some of the other capitals of Europe, which makes it pleasant and easy enough to explore on foot.
 Set along the banks of the River Limmat, which flows into the stunning lake alongside the city, its old town straddles the water with a number of pretty bridges and sights dotted along.
 In summer, cool off in the lake alongside many of the locals, or when the weather is a bit chillier explore the nooks and crannies around the town or even go shopping for one of the country’s famous watches.
-Book a cruise in Zurich with the visit to a famous chocolate shop.
+Book a cruise in Zurich with a visit to a famous chocolate shop.
 There are many enchanting places near one or a two-hour drive from Zurich, like the visit to Rhine Falls which is one of the biggest waterfalls in Europe.
 From Zurich, you can also, click here to book a day trip to Lucerne.

-HOW TO REACH - Major International Airport and connected through widespread rail network as Zurich is a global center for banking and finance in this country.
+HOW TO REACH – Major International Airport and connected through a widespread rail network as Zurich is a global center for banking and finance in this country.

 TIP – The city’s thermal baths are one not to miss during your visit and it definitely one to head to stay cozy and finish off by tucking into a delicious cheese fondue at Swiss Chuchi.

 USEFUL THINGS TO KNOW FOR FIRST TIME TRAVEL TO SWITZERLAND